-- First, make certain the gun is totally unloaded and the "safety" is "on safe."
-CHECK THE MAGAZINE, FEED MECHANISM AND CHAMBER TO BE SURE THEY DO NOT CONTAIN ANY SHELLS. - Make sure the bolt is in the forward position. - 2 Insert the trigger group back into the receiver.
-The holes in the trigger group should line up with the holes on each side of the receiver. - Reinsert the trigger guard pins and gently tap 3 them into place with a plastic or wooden mallet, again using caution not to scratch the receiver.
+- 1 Make sure the bolt is in the forward position. - Insert the trigger group back into the receiver.
+The holes in the trigger group should line up with the holes on each side of the receiver. - 3 Reinsert the trigger guard pins and gently tap them into place with a plastic or wooden mallet, again using caution not to scratch the receiver.